jpersons24/pick-and-choose/README.md

 - this app is solely for the purpose of practicing creating my own API with rails on the backend and JS, HTML and CSS on the front end.

+User stories:

+1. User should be able to sign in with their name, or create a new account if they don't already have one
+2. User should be able to create a new character
+3. User should be able to create a new item
+4. User should be able to add items to their characters
+5. User should be able to remove items from their characters
+6. User should be able to edit their characters and items they have created
+7. User should be able to delete characters and items

 - The idea behind the app:
    - User can sign up
       - creating account by signing up with new name or just logging in with existing account

    - User can choose from character blueprint OR choose to build their own character from scratch
    - User can choose items to equip there character with
    - User will be able to see all items, and items currently equipped to their character